TheTechromancer/PyMangler/README.md

 # PyMangler

 ###
-A wordlist mangler that has the ability to analyze existing lists and generate large quantities of passwords based on patterns found therein.
+A wordlist mangler which has the ability to analyze existing lists and generate large quantities of passwords based on patterns found therein.
 A fairly methodical approach to password cracking, to be used after traditional methods have failed.

 <br>